zufre/react-create-element-cb-000/README.md

 ## Setting Up React

 Before we start working on this, let's go through some procedural setup to get React running on your system.
 React has a cli tool called Create React App that allow you to bootstrap React project quickly.
-Lets install this package globally so that we have the necessary dependency on our machine for the lessons and labs in the this section.
+We will also install Webpack for the hot reload.
+Lets install these packages globally so that we have the necessary dependencies on our machine for the lessons and labs in the this section.

 ```
-$ npm install -g create-react-app
+$ npm install -g create-react-app webpack
 ```

 Note!!
 You might have to run `sudo` before npm install depending on how you set up node.